 In June 2004 the situation was eased with the Scottish Premier League reducing the ground restrictions to only 6,000 seats and even gave the green light to ground sharing agreements for clubs that did not have a stadium to that standard.

 In November 2006, Ayr United publicised plans to sell Somerset Park to housing developer Barratt Homes and move to a new purpose built stadium in the Heathfield area of Ayr.
 The new ground was planned to consist of a single stand of 3,650 seats, with the potential to add another 3,000-seat stand and a 1,000-capacity terrace, giving a total potential capacity of 7,650.

 South Ayrshire Council gave outline planning permission in January 2008.
 Barratt Homes pulled out of the deal to purchase Somerset Park in August 2008, however, with the developer claiming that the planning rules were "unworkable".
 The credit crunch, which depressed housing values, also affected the proposal's viability.

-The Main Stand roof was damaged by Hurricane Bawbag in December 2011, forcing Ayr United to postpone a First Division match against Ross County.
-The club were forced into further work upon the Main Stand, removing the remaining concrete asbestos tiles on the roof and upgrading the kitchen facilities
+The Main Stand roof was damaged by Hurricane ‘Bawbag’ in December 2011 as was the covered terracing roof which had to be totally rebuilt forcing Ayr United to postpone a First Division match against Ross County.
+The club were forced into further work upon the Main Stand, removing the remaining concrete asbestos tiles on the roof and upgrading the kitchen facilities.

 By season 2017/18 the club are still waiting to re-develop Somerset Park.